Crowdfunding – Strange Real Estate Financing

 You can see the details for Arizona crowdfunding laws here … CROWDFUNDING, CAPITAL RAISING AND SECURITIES

 The Arizona Republic newspaper has published several articles on crowdfunding for real estate.
-The latest was May 13 … JOINING THE CROWD
+Here’s one … JOINING THE CROWD

 Neighborhood Ventures LLC is a company launched in 2017.
 This Phoenix-based business uses the crowdfunding method to finance real estate projects.
 Their venture has funded four properties, all small apartment complexes in the metro-Phoenix area.
 They’re fueled by more than 400 investors, each contributing the minimum investment of $1,000, or more.
 The average investment is $5,000.
 All investors are Arizona residents.